MichaelMBishop/netAddHealth/README.md

 Details:

-    - Import SAS datasets: sfriend.xpt, Inschool.xpt, allwave1.xpt, network.xpt
+    - Import SAS datasets: sfriend.xpt, Inschool.xpt, allwave1.xpt, network.xpt, edunet.xpt
     - Merge all into net4
     - Create new and better school id (sschlcde2) and community id (ncommid2) which rely, in part, on info from Joyce Tabor, not in the original datasets